thekolapo/beautiful-experiences/README.md

+## Beautiful Experiences
-A curation of beautiful experiences by creative developers and designers.
+A curation of beautiful experiences crafted by creative developers and designers.